Going for a job interview?

 - Security Guard Licencing Fees For New Brunswick

 To help you navigate thru the requirements for this highly sought-after occupation we’ve created a comprehensive guide focusing on New Brunswick Security Guard Training.

-The Private Investigators and Security Services Act, 2011 requires individuals to hold a valid security guard or private investigators licence while employed by a licensed security business in New Brunswick.
-The licence is only valid for that particular business.
-This act governs all aspects of mandatory security guard training and equipment requirements as well as the issuing, renewal and cancellation of security guard licenses.
+The Private Investigators and Security Services Act, 2011 requires individuals to hold a valid security guard or private investigators license while employed by a licensed security business in New Brunswick.
+The license is only valid for that particular business.
+This act governs all aspects of mandatory security guard training and equipment requirements as well as the issuing, renewal, and cancellation of security guard licenses.

 - supervises and inspects security guards while they are guarding or patrolling, or

 - accompanies a guard dog while the dog is guarding or patrolling”.

 - only wear a uniform approved by the Registrar

 - carry and present their licenses to anyone making that request

 - comply with any terms and conditions of their licenses;